muppet9010/Factorio-Biter-Revive/README.md

 Debug Command
 -------------

 There is a debug command that will write out state data to assist with any issue debugging.
 It writes the state data to a file in the players Factorio script-data folder called "biter_revive_state_data.csv".
-It will overwrite any preivous debug data file of the same name.
+It will overwrite any previous debug data file of the same name.

 Command Name: `biter_revive_dump_state_data`